-A Great Local Restaurant in Phuket Town
+A great local restaurant in Phuket Town

 One Chun Phuket is fun and cosy with a family and friends atmosphere.
 A special mention about the creative retro decor with brick walls covered with old clocks, vintage radios, old television sets from the 60s and even an old cinema camera.

 But ultimately, what matters most is still the food!
 We went to One Chun several times: this is the real deal, Thai food as it should be.
-When your order, the staff will ask you how spicy do you like it but make no mistake, for some dishes known to be fierce, if you say ‘I like it spicy because I’m no beginner and I’m a real man!’
+When you order, the staff will ask you how spicy you like it but make no mistake, for some dishes are known to be fierce, if you say ‘I like it spicy because I’m no beginner and I’m a real man!’
 Get ready for a blast.
 You have to see how many locals enjoy the place to know this is the right place when it comes to southern food.

 What to Eat at One Chun